 Exceptional Care and Compassion shown by HMC’s Breast Cancer Team, says Breast Cancer Patient

-In honor of Breast Cancer Awareness Month, Mrs. Manal Ihsane El Badaoui, a 37-year-old mother of two, agreed to share her story about her experience as a breast cancer patient at Hamad Medical Corporation (HMC).
+In honor of Breast Cancer Awareness Month, Mrs. Manal Ihsane El Badaoui, a 37-year-old mother of two, has agreed to share her story about her experience as a breast cancer patient at Hamad Medical Corporation (HMC).

 Mrs. Manal was diagnosed with breast cancer one year ago.
 With no family history of breast cancer, Mrs. Manal’s cancer was initially detected when she noticed a lump in her right breast.
 She went for an ultrasound and was then referred for a mammogram which was followed by further screenings and a biopsy.